klingtnet/klingt.net/klingt.net/posts/blog-setup-part-1-digitalocean.rst

     apt-get update
     apt-get install nginx

-It's also a good time to upgrade your packages: ``apt-get update && apt-get upgrade``.
+Now it's a good time to update the packages: ``apt-get update && apt-get upgrade``.

 Before I began to configure the webserver I've read about the common `nginx pitfalls`_.
-One thing they've said in that article, was to distrust every article on the web about nginx configuration.
-That's what you should do also with this post.
+One thing that they've said in this article was to distrust every article on the web about nginx configuration.
+That's what you also should do regarding this post.

-The first thing to do, is to make a folder for each website that should be served.
-This is one my weblog and another one for my reports that are generated from the nginx logs via `goaccess`_.
+I've created a folder for each website and subdomain that should be served.
+In my case it's one for my weblog and another one for the reports that will be generated from the nginx logs using `goaccess`_, but more on this later.

 .. code:: sh

-    mkdir -p /var/www/klingt.net/html/{blog,reports}
+    mkdir -p /var/www/klingt.net/html/{www,reports}

 I've changed the ownership of the freshly created directories to ``www-data`` user and group.